MoaidHathot/Dumpify/README.md

 # Features for the future 0.5.0 release
+* Output selection
-* Simple text renderer
+* Text renderer
+* Option to Dump fields and private members
+* Consier adding "" to string values.

+# Features for the future 0.6.0 release
 * Consider disabling wrapping of Table titles
 * re-introduce labels
-* Consier adding "" to string values.

-# Features for the future 0.6.0 release
 * Better styling of Custom values
 	* Typeof(T) for example, Generic types, etc.
 * Better rendering of Delegates

 # To do
-* Custom Outputs
 * Live outputs
 * Improve Cache By decoupling the PropertyInfo from the Descriptors.
 * Rethink Generators caching keys
 * Consider using Max Depth for Descriptors
 * Refactor Renderers and make it better extendable
 * Add more renderers
-    * re-introduce Json Renderers
+    * re-introduce Json
-    * JavaScript's `console.log` style
     * CSharp Renderer
 * Decouple from Spectre.Console
 * Tests
     * More tests
     * Visual (Render) Tests - consider acceptance tests
     * Tests for Nesting
-* Add support for include fields
-* Add support for include private members
 * Cache Spectre.Console styles and colors
 * More sync between Custom Descriptors and Custom Renderers
 	* Think how we can mark type's descriptor as needing special rendering.